All Leaks Count, Some Count More: Interpretable Temporal Contamination Detection and Mitigation in LLM Backtesting: Introduction

-Besides, we propose \textbf{TimeSPEC} (\textbf{Time}-\textbf{S}upervised \textbf{P}rediction with \textbf{E}xtracted \textbf{C}laims), a multi-phase architecture that proactively prevents leakage.
-TimeSPEC interleaves generation with claim extraction and verification; when temporal violations are detected, regeneration produces corrected output using only validated evidence.
-Unlike prompt-based approaches that constrain models in the prompt---which fail because LLMs cannot reliably self-assess temporal validity of their own knowledge---our architecture enforces constraints through programmatic verification via external search and explicit date comparison.
+We address these gaps with two contributions.
+First, we introduce a model-agnostic, claim-level evaluation framework: a model's prediction rationale is decomposed into atomic claims, each grounded to a temporal provenance.
+Rather than binary leaked-or-clean labels, we apply Shapley values~\citep{shapley1953value,lundberg2017unified} to quantify each claim's marginal contribution to the prediction, yielding \textbf{Shapley-DCLR} (\textbf{Shapley}-weighted \textbf{D}ecision-\textbf{C}ritical \textbf{L}eakage \textbf{R}ate)---an interpretable metric that captures what fraction of decision-driving reasoning derives from leaked information.
+Second, we propose \textbf{TimeSPEC} (\textbf{Time}-\textbf{S}upervised \textbf{P}rediction with \textbf{E}xtracted \textbf{C}laims), an inference-time architecture that proactively prevents leakage.
+TimeSPEC interleaves generation with claim-level supervision; when temporal violations are detected, regeneration produces corrected output using only validated evidence.
+Unlike prompt-based temporal constraints---which fail because LLMs cannot reliably self-assess the temporal validity of their own knowledge---TimeSPEC enforces validity through programmatic supervision and a closed-world aggregator that admits only verified claims.

-We evaluate on 350 instances spanning U.S. Supreme Court case prediction, NBA salary estimation, and S\&P 500 stock ranking, applying our Shapley-DCLR metric to quantify leakage across all agents.
-Standard prompting baselines exhibit substantial leakage even with explicit temporal instructions; TimeSPEC reduces leakage by 75--99\% while maintaining comparable performance on tasks admitting legitimate pre-cutoff reasoning.
-Our contributions are as follows: \begin{itemize}[leftmargin=*] \item A claim-level framework with taxonomy-based detection that improves verification accuracy and reduces cost. \item Shapley-DCLR, an importance-weighted metric distinguishing decision-critical leakage from peripheral contamination. \item TimeSPEC, a multi-phase architecture for proactive leakage prevention through programmatic verification. \item Empirical validation across three prediction domains revealing systematic leakage in baselines and effective mitigation. \end{itemize}
+We evaluate on 2{,}769 binary forecasting instances across three LLMs and three prediction domains, applying Shapley-DCLR to every baseline.
+A $2{\times}2$ ablation over (Search, Supervision) reveals that standard prompting and unfiltered retrieval both exhibit substantial leakage, and establishes TimeSPEC's two mechanisms as jointly necessary: neither alone matches the joint objective of low leakage and retained accuracy.
+A complementary three-task probe---Stock ranking, NBA Salary, and Legal---shows that the accuracy cost of strict temporal enforcement tracks each task's intrinsic reliance on post-cutoff information, serving as a per-task diagnostic of how much unfiltered accuracy was contamination.